News

 Saline solution

-Simply dissolve sea salt in warm water and just rinse nostrils using syringe.
+Simply dissolve sea salt in warm water and just rinse your nostrils using a syringe.

 This is a great way to get rid of mucus and germs.